-The results [of the follow up study] indicated that personality factors are extremely important determinators of achievement.
-The four traits on which the [most and least successful groups] differed most widely were persistence in the accomplishment of ends, integration toward goals, self-confidence, and freedom from inferiority feelings.

-In the total picture the greatest contrast between the two groups in all-round emotional and social adjustment, and in drive to achieve.
-(Terman, 1959, p.
-148; italics not in the original).2
+The results of Terman's follow up study indicated that personality factors are extremely important determinators of achievement.
+"The four traits on which the [most and least successful groups] differed most widely were persistence in the accomplishment of ends, integration toward goals, self-confidence, and freedom from inferiority feelings.
+In the total picture the greatest contrast between the two groups in all-round emotional and social adjustment, and in drive to achieve."
+(Terman, 1959, pg.
+148; italics not in the original).1

 These traits are obviously more difficult to measure or create norms for than the assessment of achievement or cognitive abilities.
-If, however, they were considered by Terman to be major determinants of high creative productivity, should we look both for the means to identify them in young people?
+If, however, they were found to be major determinants of high creative productivity, should we look both for the means to identify them in young people?
 And more importantly, should we consider the ways to develop them through the types of challenging learning experiences that we provide for all young people.
 This is exactly the reason why we recommend two types of general enrichment for all students in our Schoolwide Enrichment Model (Renzulli & Reis, 2014).
 The ways in which students respond to these general enrichment experiences can serve as an example of ongoing performance-based assessment.
-We have also encouraged regular classroom teachers to do the same thing by infusing high-engagement enrichment activities into prescribed curricular topics (Renzulli & Waicunas, 2018).
+We have also encouraged regular classroom teachers to do the same thing by infusing highengagement enrichment activities into prescribed curricular topics (Renzulli & Waicunas, 2018).

 Very few identification procedures make any use of information based on student completed instruments or information that teachers gather by observations they acquire from performance in regular curricular activities or special enrichment opportunities.
-We call the use of these student-completed instruments Assessment For Learning as opposed to metric-based assessments that provide information about assessment of learning-what a student already knows as opposed to what he or she might want to do if we look at the results of these student-completed instruments.
-We call the use of these student-completed instruments Assessment For Learning as opposed to metric-based assessments that provide information about assessment of learning-what a student already knows as opposed to what he or she might want to do if we look at the results of student-completed instruments.
-We have, therefore, also recommended a series of student completed questionnaires that focus on some co-cognitive developed tools for the assessment for learning.
-These instruments don't replace but rather supplement traditional assessment of learning tests.
-The ways in which students respond to these student-completed assessments helps determine advanced level follow up opportunities, resources, and encouragement.
+We call the use of these student-completed instruments Assessment for Learning as opposed to metric-based assessments that provide information about Assessment of learning-what a student already knows as opposed to what he or she might want to do if we look at the results of these student-completed instruments.
+We have, therefore, also recommended a series of student completed questionnaires that focus on some co-cognitive developed tools for the Assessment for Learning.
+These instruments do not replace but rather supplement traditional assessment of learning tests.
+The ways in which students respond to these student-completed assessments helps determine advanced level follow up opportunities, as well as the resources, and encouragement students may need to pursue them.